-- 14. Ten Year Review.
-No more than ninety (90) calendar days after the tenth anniversary of the initial approval and within ninety (90) days of the subsequent twentieth anniversary, the Planning Director shall, after notice as provided for in the initial hearing and except as provided for under Conditions 86 and 99 below, set this matter for public hearing by the East County Board of Zoning Adjustments for the purpose of reviewing and verifying compliance with the conditions of approval so as to validate the findings of this conditional use permit. - 15.
+- 13. Changes to Power Purchase Agreements.
+Permittee agrees that, at least six (6) months prior to the expiration, renewal or extension of any Power Purchase Agreements (PPA) made by the Permittee, the Permittee shall inform the Planning Director of such changes and provide the County of Alameda and any Community Choice Aggregation joint powers authority or equivalent program (CCA) in which the County participates, a right of first offer to establish a PPA between the Permittee and the County or the CCA. - 14.
+Ten Year Review.
+No more than ninety (90) calendar days after the tenth anniversary of the initial approval and within ninety (90) days of the subsequent twentieth anniversary, the Planning Director shall, after notice as provided for in the initial hearing and except as provided for under Conditions 88 and 101 below, set this matter for public hearing by the East County Board of Zoning Adjustments for the purpose of reviewing and verifying compliance with the conditions of approval so as to validate the findings of this conditional use permit. - 15.
 Post-Construction Monitoring Review.
-Upon completion of the post-construction avian fatality monitoring program required by Mitigation Measures 11g and if required, after implementation of adaptive management program review required by Mitigation Measures 11i, this matter may be set by the Planning Director for a public hearing, after notice as provided for in the initial hearing, for the purpose of assessing the effectiveness of avian protection plans, adaptive management measures, conservation or other strategies to improve or mitigate avian species safety concerns raised in the Program Environmental Impact Report (PEIR).
-This review may allow the Planning Director to modify conditions previously imposed or add conditions directly related to the results of the post-construction avian fatality monitoring program (Mitigation Measures 11g) and the recommendations of the Technical Advisory Committee. - 16.
+Upon completion of the post-construction avian fatality monitoring program required by Mitigation Measures 11g, the post-construction bat fatality monitoring program required by Mitigation Measures 14b, and if required, after implementation of adaptive management program review required by Mitigation Measure BIO-11i, this matter may be set by the Planning Director for a public hearing, after notice as provided for in the initial hearing, for the purpose of assessing the effectiveness of avian protection plans, adaptive management measures, conservation or other strategies to improve or mitigate avian species safety concerns raised in the Program Environmental Impact Report (PEIR).
+This review may allow the Planning Director to modify conditions previously imposed or add conditions directly related to the results of the post-construction avian fatality monitoring program (Mitigation Measure BIO-11g) and the recommendations of the Technical Advisory Committee. - 16.
 Commencement Date.
 Pursuant to Section 17.52.050, building permits shall be obtained and construction activity commenced within 3 years of approval or this permit shall be of no force or effect.